Estimated reading time: 5 minutes

-Moving into a new property with existing fruit trees can be very exciting, with the promise of ready-made fruit harvests outside the back door without having to plant trees and wait years for them to mature.
+Moving into a new property with existing fruit trees can be very exciting.
+It offers the promise of ready-made fruit harvests outside the back door without having to plant trees or wait years for them to mature.

-Getting them back under control is possible but needs a bit of specialist care – we call it renovation pruning.
+Getting monster trees under control is possible but it needs a bit of specialist care.
+We call it renovation pruning.
 As the name suggests, it’s all about bringing trees back into good repair and productivity.

 How would you prune trees like these?

 This example is actually a whole lot of monster trees in an organic orchard that was left unpruned for a few years.
 They were neglected for years and ended up crowded, tangled, and full of blackberries.

 Here’s another typical example of a backyard fruit tree that got away:

 In both cases the trees are still healthy.
 So, the good news is that it’s completely possible to bring them back into production and make them manageable again.
 If you’ve inherited some fruit trees that haven’t been cared for for some time, don’t despair.

 The renovation pruning approach

 Here’s how we’d approach the first example (you can modify these instructions to suit your own situation of course):